Mhp23/react-native-full-responsive/README.md

 - Easy to use: Effortlessly implement size scaling and responsive design.
 - Cross-platform: Works seamlessly across multiple platforms and devices.
+- Various responsive hooks provided: Use these hooks based on your specific use cases.
-- Customizable scaling: Define base widths for specific dimension types (xs, sm, ...
-2xl) for precise control.
+- Customizable scaling: Define base widths for specific dimension types `(xs, sm, ...
+2xl)` for precise control.
-- Percentage-based sizing by width or height and `PixelRatio`.
+- Responsive percentage-based sizing: Adjust sizing based on width or height by `PixelRatio`.
-- Media query hooks: Detect dimension types and override thresholds as needed using customizable [useMediaQuery](./USAGE.md#usemediaquery-usemq) hooks.
+- Media query hooks: Detect dimension types by using the [useMediaQuery](./USAGE.md#usemediaquery-usemq) hooks.
+You can also override default thresholds as needed.
+These hooks can be used in the provider to automatically detect and respond based on the configurations.
+- Various responsive Higher-Order Components (HOCs) provided: Utilize these methods in your class components.
 - Written in TypeScript and fully typed.

 ## 📀 Installation